Icicle Creek Theater Camps

 An extraordinary overnight or day camp experience for aspiring young actors (ages 10-18) on the Icicle Creek campus in a spectacular mountain setting.
 Now in our sixth year, our camps fill up with excellent students form throughout the northwest and beyond.

 All classes, master classes, and workshops cater to each student’s specific needs and skill levels by creating a safe and nurturing environment for all kids to express themselves creatively through theater.
 Acting groups are assembled to receive age and experience appropriate instruction throughout the week.
 This program is designed to give young people life-changing experiences in theater instruction, skill acquisition, and the confidence to use them on stage and in life.
-Outdoor activities and extra-curricular opportunities, including hiking, kayaking, horseback riding (acting camp), and laser tag (musical theater camp) are built into students’ daily schedules .
-The camp culminates in a performance by the students on the last day of camp in the spectacular Snowy Owl Theater.
+Outdoor activities on our mountain meadow campus for both camps including hiking and kayaking.
+In addition, the acting camp features horseback riding and musical theater, laser tag.
+Each camp culminates in a public performance by the students on the last day of camp in the spectacular Snowy Owl Theater.

 We heartily recommend that, when possible, our young artists attend both of our excellent summer theater camps!